Categories: Cakes/Cupcakes, Pumpkin

 - 1 cup granulated sugar

 - Preheat the oven to 350 degrees.
-Line your cupcake pans with cupcake liners and set aside.
+Line 2 cookie sheets with parchment paper or a silicone mat and set aside.